Advancing Basic Science for Humanity

 University of California, Berkeley

 Kavli Energy NanoSciences Institute

-The Kavli ENSI is led by Paul Alivisatos, director of Lawrence Berkeley National Laboratory.
-The co-directors are Omar Yaghi and Peidong Yang, professors of chemistry at Berkeley.
+The Kavli ENSI is led by Peidong Yang, Professor of Chemistry and the S. K. and Angela Chan Distinguished Chair Professor in Energy at the University of California, Berkeley.
+The co-directors are Omar Yaghi, a professor of chemistry, and Michael Crommie, a professor of physics at Berkeley.
 Institute members include theorists, leaders in characterizing nanostructures, experts at synthesizing materials, and researchers who can combine nanostructures into novel energy devices.
 It also brings together researchers who have worked independently on many of the same energy problems.
 Strongly cross-disciplinary, scientific perspectives span the fields of physics, biology, chemistry, and engineering.

 The group's main research themes include:

 - Nanoscale motors.
 Our bodies are filled with nanomachines that do everything from contract muscles to synthesize and fold proteins into useful shapes.
 These nanomotors differ greatly from conventional motors, where heat might push a piston as it flows from hot to cold zones.
 Nanomachines, however, operate within a narrow temperature range and must generate power from energy fluctuations inherent at the nanoscale.
 The Kavli ENSI wants to discover how nanomotors take advantage of these fluctuations to achieve such high thermal efficiencies.